balus7891/OCI-vpn-setup/README.md

 7. If no further changes are necessary, return to the Stack Details page, click **Terraform Actions**, and select **Apply**.

+### Deploy Using Oracle Resource Manager

+Once the job finsihed sucessfully you will receive the **Public IP and Pre-shared-Key** for both the tunnels.

 ### I hope the VPN stack helps you :) Thank you !!!